 The effect of physical activity on academic performance is profound because it affects mood and motivation, which are necessary for both physical activity and academic performance.
 When children exercise, their bodies produce endorphins.
 These hormones reduce pain and boost pleasure, increasing well-being.
 Research indicates that when people are happier, their relaxed minds concentrate and retain information better, as they’re not anxiously caught up in negative fight or flight mode.

 Spending time away from screens, whether watching TV or on social media, is also vital to strengthen socialization skills and build psychological fortitude, particularly if children participate in group activities.
 According to the Healthy Sport Index, school athletes are less likely to suffer from loneliness and low self-esteem compared to children who don’t play any sport.

 Improved Blood Flow

-Blood flow affects the brain and sports performance.
+One of the academic benefits of physical activity lies in the increased blood flow.
 Everybody requires proper circulation to maintain optimal health, yet children (and adults!) still spend many hours behind their desks at school or work.
 Exercise is one of the best ways to maintain healthy blood and oxygen flow throughout the body, allowing the lungs, heart, and muscles to function properly.